s01ren/Blog/content/good-to-know.md

 However, I want to remind you that whenever you access a file on a server (like this web site), the activity may be stored in the server's logfiles.
 For this website, server logs have been disabled.
 You can read more about this here: https://manual.uberspace.de/web-logs/

-As already mentioned above, this website **does not store any cookies** on your machine.
+As mentioned above, this website **does not store any cookies** on your machine.
 You can verify this using a tool like CookieMetrix: https://www.cookiemetrix.com

 # License & Credit